 The International Culinary Schools

-At over 30 locations across the country The Art Institutes of the International Culinary Schools will offer scholarship opportunities to the top 3 placing teams
+At many locations across the country The Art Institutes of the International Culinary Schools will offer scholarship opportunities to the top 3 placing teams

 • 1st Place Team – $5,000 to each of the team members